Student Handbook Chapter 18 - Test Accommodations

 a.
 In order to use testing accommodations, students must first request their accommodations in their AIM profile.
 For more information about how to do this, see the CAR video and instructions regarding requesting accommodations.

 Instructors will be alerted of any testing accommodations student(s) in their course have through the student’s Letter of Accommodation (LOA) that is received electronically.
-Students must contact their Instructor(s) to initiate a meeting with at the beginning of the term to discuss their testing accommodations.
+Students must contact their Instructor(s) to initiate a meeting at the beginning of the term to discuss their testing accommodations.
 If this is not done, CAR cannot guarantee testing accommodations will be provided.
 This conversation should include specifics regarding testing such as: what your testing accommodations are, and time, location, and format of the test(s).
 These specifics and accommodations used may vary between types of tests (i.e. quizzes/quests, midterms, finals).
 Students are responsible for confirming details for each test/quiz.
 Of particular importance is the final exam, as times and locations are often different for final exams.

 Testing accommodations may not be appropriate for all testing situations.
 This will be determined by the Instructor(s).
 Examples of these situations may include: